 Meet Dr. Robin Everts

-Dr. Robin Everts, Staff Scientist at Agena bioscience, has spent the last 10 years partnering with thought leaders to advance the field of pharmacogenetics.
-In addition to his work with Agena, he is an active member of the Clinical and Laboratory Standards Institute.
+Dr. Robin Everts, PGx expert and advocate, has spent the last 10 years partnering with thought leaders to advance the field of pharmacogenetics.
+In addition, he is an active member of the Clinical and Laboratory Standards Institute.
 Dr. Everts has worked with countless newly-forming and well-established PGx labs, often focusing on how to manage the cost of PGx testing.

 Cost is a critical consideration for any PGx testing program.
 Testing costs must be balanced with revenue and budgets to maintain a sustainable program.
 However, despite careful planning, technology inefficiencies can unexpectedly increase costs.
 These unplanned expenses can threaten a testing program’s viability.